scholarslab/gitpractice/Praxis2024.md

 ## If you were a cocktail (or a mocktail) what would you be made of and what would your name be?
 * Oriane: "Pikoù Panez Under the Sun": prosecco, vinho verde, (French) cider, lavender, rose, flower petals, orgeat, brown sugar, lime, chili powder.
 * Kristin: something very sweet!
 My name would probably be something silly like "the most basic mocktail ever"
+* Gramond: I don't drink, so a virgin cocktail.

 ## If you could have one superpower, what would it be?